-- have articulated a core

-objective to generate positive

-social or environmental

-impact (as a part of their

-operating model rather than

-an ancillary activity); and

-- seek to grow to financial viability and sustainability
+- have articulated a core objective to generate positive social or environmental impact (as a part of their operating model rather than an ancillary activity); and - seek to grow to financial viability and sustainability

-2 In this report, we use "base of the pyramid (BoP)" as a general term to refer to poor or low-income populations, with no specific threshold in terms of income level.
+In this report, we use "base of the pyramid (BoP)" as a general term to refer to poor or low-income populations, with no specific threshold in terms of income level.

-enterprises, perhaps due to the small investment sizes required (along with relatively high transaction costs), the limited pipeline of the investment-ready impact enterprises, and the fact that self-defining as an "impact enterprise" is itself an emerging practice.
+Thus far, across the region, only a relatively small proportion of the total capital deployed by impact investors has been directed at impact enterprises, perhaps due to the small investment sizes required (along with relatively high transaction costs), the limited pipeline of the investment-ready impact enterprises, and the fact that self-defining as an "impact enterprise" is itself an emerging practice.